craftcms/docs/docs/getting-started-tutorial/configure/section.md

 <BrowserShot url="https://localhost:8080/admin/settings/sections/1/entrytypes/1" :link="false" caption="Completed blog entry type field layout.">
 <img src="../../images/tutorial-blog-field-layout.png" alt="Screenshot of complete blog field layout" />
 </BrowserShot>

+That “Title Field Label” is a simple way to relabel the title—which *every* entry has—to something more descriptive for content editors.
+This can be especially important later if each entry represents something like a service, a physical object, or a person.

 Once you’ve added fields to the blog section’s field layout, return to “Entries” and create a new “Blog” entry.
 You’ll see each of the fields you created and you’re ready to publish some content!